jasonrichardsmith/sentry/README.md

 Source insures images are only pulled from allowed sources.
 This is a very simple string match.
 This will only check if your image string starts with strings provided in the config.
 To insure your domain is not read as a subdomain, it is best to end your domain with a "/".

+By listing the entire image path with or without tag, you can allow specific images from a repository.
+So "gcr.io/google_containers/pause-amd64" would only allow the pause container.

 ```yaml
 source:
   type: Pod